 The index series starts from January 1995.
 Apart from the original index series, a seasonally adjusted series and a trend series are also calculated.
 The brevity of the time series makes calculation of the trend series difficult.
 For this reason an examination of the trend series should be accompanied by studying the behaviour of the original series.

 Monthly business indicators are index-format indicators describing turnover, exports, sum of wages and salaries and number of employees that are produced monthly and by industry, and are intended to help in the monitoring of business trends.
 Production of the indicators was started based on the EU regulation concerning short-term business statistics.
-Monthly Business Indicators is also the name of the unit responsible for producing them at Statistics Finland's Business Structures department.

 An index series from which the effects of factors not related to production have not been removed.
 Non-productional factors include variations in the number of working days per month and fluctuations in production caused by seasonal variation.